typst/subsetter/README.md

 fixing bugs and adding new APIs to the existing interface.

 ## Safety and Dependencies
-This crate forbids unsafe code and has only a dependency on the `fxhash` crate.
+This crate forbids unsafe code and has only one dependency, on the `rustc-hash` crate.

 ## License
 This crate is dual-licensed under the MIT and Apache 2.0 licenses.